NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 2. A sample conversation, which can also [be configured](../../user_guides/configuration-guide.md#sample-conversation) using the `sample_conversation` key in `config.yml`.

 3. A set of examples for converting user utterances to canonical forms.
 The top five most relevant examples are chosen by performing a vector search against all the user message examples.
-For more details check out [TODO](#).
+For more details check out the [ABC Bot](../../../examples/bots/abc).

 4. The current conversation preceded by the first two turns from the sample conversation.